jepez90/AirBnB_clone/README.md

     <img src="https://www.holbertonschool.com/holberton-logo.png"/>
 </p>

 `AirBnb_Clone` project from Holberton School, it's a project to implement the console which will be the command interpreter.
 The project has been done in python language.
 The present project is the first part of the AirBnB clone.
-The command interpreter will be manipulate data without a visual interface, like in a Shell.

 # Description